 So, where did I book my IHG free nights?

-We’re headed to Europe next month, and it took me awhile to finally figure out where we were going to stay, but I decided to use my 2 free nights in London.
+We went to Europe back in 2015, and it took me awhile to finally figure out where we were going to stay, but I decided to use my 2 free nights in London.
 London is a super-expensive hotel city anyways,

 So I booked at the Intercontinental London, right?
 I mean it’s the “top end” IHG hotel in London, running around ~$600 / night, right?!